 For stargazers, awards season starts with the Emmys in September and lasts until the Academy Awards in February.
-But anytime is a good time to catch celebrities, since they are out and about any time of year.
-Popular celeb haunts include The Grove shopping center and the nearby Farmers Market, and the Malibu Country Mart.
+But any time is a good time to catch celebrities since they are out and about throughout the year!
+Popular celebrity haunts include The Grove shopping center, the nearby Farmers Market, and the Malibu Country Mart.
 You are likely to see stars in Los Angeles and Orange County when you least expect to, catching breakfast in a café or walking through a fancy hotel in Laguna Beach or Los Angeles.
 We've even bumped into a few at Disneyland!

-November and December right on through to New Year's Day bring more visitors to the city of Angels because of the holidays and special events, perhaps none more famed than the Rose Bowl Parade.
-These months also see cooler temperatures, with highs in the mid-60s and lows in the upper 40s, and higher rainfall, although not as much as January and February.
+Holidays in November and December right on through to New Year's Day bring more visitors to the City of Angels because of the special events, perhaps none more famed than the Rose Bowl Parade.
+These months also see cooler temperatures, with highs in the mid-60s, lows in the upper 40s, and higher rainfall, although not as much as January and February.
 The holidays at Disneyland bring decorations and holiday entertainment to both Disneyland Park and Disney California Adventure Park.
 It's also a festive time to celebrate Christmas in the Wizarding World and Grinchmas at Universal Studios Hollywood.

-We hope you've found this overview of when to visit Los Angeles helpful in planning a visit to Los Angeles.
+We hope you've found this overview of when to visit Los Angeles helpful in planning your visit to Los Angeles.
 You'll find more resources and tips inside our Los Angeles Planning Guide.